-The competition take place on a platform measuring 4 x 4 metres, with and a maximum height of 15 centimetres.
-The discs are secured to the bar with two steel collars, each weighing 2.5 kg.
+The sport has 15 categories: eight for men and seven for women, differentiated according to the athletes’ weight.
+The competition takes place on a platform measuring four by four metres, with a maximum height of 15 centimetres.
+The weight discs are secured to the bar with two steel collars, each weighing 2.5 kilograms.

 The clean and jerk is a composite of two movements.
-In the clean movement the athlete lifts the barbell from the floor to the shoulders.
+In the clean movement, the athlete lifts the barbell from the floor to the shoulders.
 The jerk sees the lifter raise the bar above their head, keeping the arms and legs outstretched.
 After three attempts at each lift, the heaviest weights lifted by the athlete in each section are added together to determine the overall results.